Naxos Island Greece

-Piraeus and Rafina are easily accessed from Athens International Airport, thanks to suburban rail and metro (change at Neratziotissa station) to Piraeus and frequent buses to Rafina.
-There is also a direct bus link from Athens Airport to Piraeus port (route ?96).
-Lavrio port is another option, located south east of the airport and the last years are daily departures in Summer to Naxos.
-There are 6 to 8 daily sea schedules in total to and from Mainland Greece and journey time depends on ferry / catamaran type.
+Piraeus and Rafina are easily accessed from Athens International Airport with suburban rail, metro and bus links to Piraeus and frequent buses to Rafina, as well as taxis.
+The direct bus link from Athens Airport to Piraeus port is route X96, about 90 minute journey, or to the centre of Athens route X95, about 60 minute journey.
+There are 6 to 8 daily sea schedules to and from Mainland Greece and journey time depends on ferry / catamaran type.
 Getting here with high speed vessels will take 3.5 to 4 hours, while journey time with a ferry is 5.5 to 6.5 hours.

 For more information about travelling from or to Athens airport, see the information here https://aia.gr/traveler/access-and-transportation/transportation/public-transportation/